blackbaud/skyux1/js/sky/src/tiles/docs/demo.md

 summary: The tile provides a collapsible container that is the building block for pages and forms in Sky UX applications.
 ---

+<bb-alert bb-alert-type="warning">This site describes <a href="https://angularjs.org/">the AngularJS (1.x) implementation</a> of the SKY UX framework.
+We still support this version, but it is in maintenance mode.
+We no longer develop features for this version, and we recommend the latest version of SKY UX instead.
+For more information, see <a href="https://developer.blackbaud.com/skyux">developer.blackbaud.com/skyux</a>.</bb-alert>

 The `bb-tile` directive creates a collapsible container and is the bulding block for pages and forms in a Sky UX application.
 The `bb-tile-section` directive is used to create padded sections inside a `bb-tile` element.
 Additionally, the `bb-tile-header-content` directive may be placed inside the `bb-tile` directive to add summary information to the tile.
 If you simply need to show a check mark indicating the tile has data, you can add a `bb-tile-header-check` element to the `bb-tile-header-content` element.

 When used on forms, it automatically adjusts the background color on the form and shrinks the tile header.